rabadzhiyski/business_improvement/content/blog/customer-churn-spark.md

 For this project, I used Logistic Regression and Random Forest Classifier to define churn.
 The very first pick for a classification model should always be the logistic regression.
-It\'s a basic model but gives a good ground for machine learning predictions.
+It's a basic model but gives a good ground for machine learning predictions.

 ------------------------------------------------------------------------